TowhidKashem/snake-game/README.md

 [DEMO](https://towhidkashem.github.io/snake-game/)

 Note: this was built and only tested on the latest version of Chrome on a Windows 10 desktop.
+Also the project doesn't have any external dependencies, the package.json and node_modules is for enabling support for publishing to github pages where the demo is hosted.

 I got a little too into the project and ended up spending longer than the suggested 3 hours.
 Having never made a game before or worked with the Canvas API it was an interesting project for me.